Recent Updates (as of 04/18/24)

-• According to the Natural Resources Conservation Service in their March 1st Water Supply Report, the state received 157% of our typical amount of snow water equivalent (SWE) for the month of February, and our statewide SWE percent of normal ended the month at 117%.
+• According to the Natural Resources Conservation Service’s April Water Supply Report, the state received 150% of its typical amount of snow water equivalent (SWE) for March.
+Utah received 156% of normal precipitation for the month, bringing the water-year-to-date value to 117% of normal, up an additional 6% from the end of February.

 • Entering the traditionally wettest months of March, April and May, Utah’s water situation is robust.
 Soil moisture remains favorable, setting the stage for optimal conditions as we approach spring runoff.
 Saturated soils will allow more water to make its way to reservoirs and streams.

-• Great Salt Lake has seen a noteworthy net increase, rising 1.8 feet since October.
+• Great Salt Lake has seen a noteworthy net increase, rising around 2.5 feet since October.
 This positive change in lake levels adds to the actions and investments from the Legislature over the past three years to preserve and protect the lake.
 DNR actions, such as the modification of the GSL berm, as directed in the governor’s executive order, have reduced salinity and shown signs of benefiting the brine shrimp population in the south arm of the lake.
-Currently, SWE in the GSL basin is 123% of normal.
-February precipitation in the GSL basin was 183% of normal, bringing the water year precipitation value to date to 118% of normal.

-• Statewide, reservoirs are currently at an impressive 83%, showcasing solid water storage.
-This level is 22% higher than normal and a drastic contrast to last year when reservoirs statewide were around half full.
+• Statewide, reservoirs are currently at an impressive 85%, showcasing solid water storage.
+This level is around 20% higher than normal and a drastic contrast to last year when reservoirs statewide were a little over half full.
 These figures reaffirm the strength and importance of our water storage and infrastructure.
+Many reservoirs across the state have released water ahead of spring runoff.

 • Mother Nature is doing her part.
 We need to continue to do ours and look for ways to use our water supply efficiently and become more drought resilient.